Life SciencesLiability

 TL;DR

-The pattern is unambiguous: sponsor MSAs are no longer drafted to be balanced.
-They are drafted to transfer risk completely to the contract manufacturer, and most operator programs cannot absorb what the MSA assigns.
+The pattern is consistent: sponsor MSAs are no longer drafted to be balanced.
+They are drafted to transfer risk almost entirely to the contract manufacturer, and most operator programs cannot absorb what the MSA assigns.

-The contract manufacturer indemnifies the sponsor for any claim arising out of the manufacturer's services, with no reciprocal obligation, and frequently with no cap aligned to insurance limits.
+In the sponsor MSAs we review, the contract manufacturer routinely indemnifies the sponsor for any claim arising out of the manufacturer's services, with no reciprocal obligation and frequently with no cap aligned to insurance limits.
 A single sponsor claim that exceeds insurance limits becomes a direct claim against company equity.

-of sponsor MSAs require coverages or endorsements absent from the manufacturer's current COI
+Most MSAs require coverages or endorsements absent from the current COI

-The most common gap: additional insured for products and completed operations on a primary, non-contributory basis.
-Approximately 41% of certificates carried only ongoing-operations AI, which does not satisfy a strict MSA read.
+The most common gap is additional insured for products and completed operations on a primary, non-contributory basis.
+Many certificates carry only ongoing-operations additional-insured wording, which does not satisfy a strict MSA read.

 The "endeavor to provide notice" disclaimer most carriers issue does not constitute the carrier obligation MSAs require.
 A sponsor enforcing this clause can effectively call a default on any active manufacturing campaign.